5 Best Orchids for Closed Terrariums

 No matter what orchids you use in your terrarium, be sure to do proper research on it, and buy other orchids that go into that same description of light, humidity, watering, fertilizer and other similar conditions.

-It’s better to have a smaller terrarium that thrives, than a larger on which is doomed to death.
+It’s better to have a smaller terrarium that thrives, than a larger one with several different climatic preferences, which is doomed to death.

 If you want to see more pictures of these orchids, head over to my Pinterest page,